VOLTTRON/volttron/docs/source/introduction/definitions.rst

 AIP
 ---

-    Agent Instantiation and Packaging -  this is the module responsible for creating agent wheels, the agent execution environment and running agents.
+    Agent Instantiation and Packaging: this module is responsible for creating agent wheels and the agent execution environment and running agents.
 Found in the VOLTTRON repository in the `volttron/platform` directory.